vdarkobar/Playbooks/README.md

 # Ansible
-## Install Ansible on your Bastion Seerver
+## Install Ansible on your Bastion Server

 <p align="left">
   <a href="https://github.com/vdarkobar/Home_Lab">Home</a>